Grand Central Oyster Bar

 • price 1 of 4

-This celebrated saloon is long in the tooth (139 years old), but occasional updates revitalize the old boy.
-The hamburger is still juicy customizable, with cheese, bacon, chili or béarnaise sauce.
-The Maine Lobster cobb salad, with its succulent lobster meat over bright greens and lots of blue cheese, is a great steak alternative.
+While this celebrated saloon is certainly long in the tooth (139 years young), occasional updates regularly revitalize the old boy.
+Most importantly, the hamburger is still juicy and customizable, with topping choices like cheese, bacon, chili or béarnaise sauce.
+For some lighter-but-still-decadent fare, the Maine Lobster cobb salad, with its succulent lobster meat over bright greens and chunks of blue cheese, is a great steak alternative.

 • French